Coverture: Criticism

-In 1869, coverture was criticized when Myra Bradwell was refused permission to practice as a lawyer in Illinois specifically because of coverture.
+In 1869, coverture was criticized when American activist Myra Bradwell was refused permission to practice as a lawyer in Illinois specifically because of coverture.
 In 1871, Bradwell argued to the Supreme Court that coverture violated the Constitution's 14th Amendment.
-According to Margot Canaday, "coverture's main purpose ... was the legal subordination of women."
+According to American historian Margot Canaday, "coverture's main purpose ... was the legal subordination of women."
 Canaday continued, "women's legal subordination through marriage ... was maintained in fact across [coverture]".

 According to Canaday, "coverture was diminished ... in the 1970s, as part of a broader feminist revolution in law that further weakened the principle that a husband owned a wife's labor (including her person). ...
 The regime of coverture ... was coming undone [in the mid-20th century]".
 In 1966, the U.S. Supreme Court said "the institution of coverture is ... obsolete" even while acknowledging coverture's existence in 1–11 states.
 In a separate opinion in the same case, Hugo Black and two others of the nine justices said the "fiction that the husband and wife are one... in reality ... mean[ing] that though the husband and wife are one, the one is the husband....[,] rested on ... a ... notion that a married woman, being a female, is without capacity to make her own contracts and do her own business", a notion that Black "had supposed is ... completely discredited".
 Black described modern (as of 1966) coverture as an "archaic remnant of a primitive caste system".
 Canaday wrote, "the application of equal protection law to marital relations finally eviscerated the law of coverture" (Note: Black's reference to "equal protection law" includes in particular the Fourteenth Amendment to the United States Constitution, ratified in 1868 following the Civil War; though originally intended to recognize equal rights for racial minorities, its wording was not specific to any distinction between classes of people and it was applied to gender in the 20th century.) and "coverture unraveled with accelerating speed [in the late 20th century]".
 "Coverture's demise blunted (even if it did not eliminate) male privilege within marriage", according to Canaday.